chetanrewebso/chetanrewebso/README.md

 - 👋 Hi, I’m @chetanrewebso
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning php and wordpress
+- 🌱 I’m currently working as a Wordpress Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am Plugin and theme customization enthusiastic
 - 📫 How to reach me ...

 <!---